 WHAT VEHICLE RESTRICTIONS SHOULD I BE AWARE OF?

 Safety considerations dictate that certain vehicles with full passenger loads or heavily loaded with luggage cannot be permitted on the Auto Road.
-Also the maximum wheelbase on any vehicle is 161 inches (This excludes many club cab pickups and limousines) and the maximum width on any vehicle is 85 inches including mirrors (mirrors may be folded in to achieve this width).
+Also the maximum wheelbase on any vehicle is 176 inches (This excludes many limousines) and the maximum width on any vehicle is 85 inches including mirrors (mirrors may be folded in to achieve this width).
 Click here for vehicle limits.

 DO YOU TAKE RESERVATIONS FOR GUIDED TOURS?

 Yes.
-Booking online can actually save you $5 per person.
 Please note the restrictions however.
-With 2-Hour Tours, only the 9am tours can be booked on-line with 24 hours in advance.
-3-Hour Guided Adventure Tours can also be booked online 24 hours in advance.
-Space is available on a first come, first served basis.
+Tours can be booked on-line within one hour in advance.
+3-Hour Guided Adventure Tours can also be booked online 2 hours in advance.
+Space is available on a first come, first serve basis.
 Click here for more information.

 WHAT IS THE SCHEDULE FOR 2-HOUR GUIDED TOURS?

 Tours are generally available from 8:30 am until 5 pm with shorter hours in spring and fall.
-"Stages" run on a first come, first served basis and reservations are only accepted except as noted above.
+"Stages" run on a first come, first serve basis along with reservations as noted above.
 We make every effort to provide our guests with a tour as soon as possible.
 Departures are usually within 30 minutes of purchasing your tickets, however, on very busy days you can expect the wait to be longer or even to sell out.
 Mornings tend to be less busy.
 Please click here for more information.

 WHY ARE THE AUTO ROAD VANS CALLED "STAGES"?

-Before there were cars (and vans), visitors to the Auto Road traveled in horse drawn stages.
+Before there were cars (and vans), visitors to the Carriage Road, as it used to be called, traveled in horse drawn stages.
 That’s how we have been referring to them ever since.
 Please click here for more history.

 CAN I TAKE AN ATV UP THE AUTO ROAD?

 The Mount Washington Auto Road is closed to individual ATVs.
-Due to the aggressive nature of the tires on these vehicles the gravel portion of the Auto Road experience a much higher than normal maintenance need when ATVs are present.
 We do welcome well-organized ATV groups and clubs who reserve with us in advance.
 Group rides have a 35 vehicle minimum.
-Please click here for ATV restrictions and group information.
+Please click here for group information.

 CAN I RIDE A BICYCLE ON THE AUTO ROAD?

 Because of vehicle traffic on the narrow Auto Road, riding bicycles is not allowed.
-The only time bikes are allowed is during our two bike races, Newton’s Revenge in July and the Mount Washington Bicycle Hillclimb in August.
+The only time bikes are allowed is during our bike race fund raiser for the Tin Mountain Conservation Center - The Mount Washington Auto Road Bicycle Hillclimb in August.

 ARE MOTORCYCLES ALLOWED ON THE AUTO ROAD?